Daniel-iel/Spinner/docs/docs/intro.md

 }
 ```

-obs: `length` is the maximum length of the property and should not more than ObjectMapper `length`.
+The sum `length` of all mapped property should not be more than ObjectMapper `length`.

 ## Using spinner